A priori estimates for the 3D compressible free-boundary Euler equations with surface tension in the case of a liquid: Energy estimates

 we write

 and thus

 The terms $\cI_{12}$, $\cI_{13}$, and $\cI_{14}$ give the third, fourth, and fifth terms on the right side of \eqref{EQ40} respectively.
 For $\cI_{11}$, we write

-The first term on the right side leads to the second term on the left side of \eqref{EQ40}, while the second term on the right side of \eqref{EQ19} gives the last term in \eqref{EQ40}.
+The first term on the right side leads to the second term on the left side of \eqref{EQ40}, while the second term on the right side of \eqref{EQ11} gives the sixth term in \eqref{EQ40}.

 \colb